Nitrates In Drinking Water

 Unfortunately, avoiding pre-packaged deli goods is not enough to protect yourself from this harmful contaminant.
 Nitrates of the “hot dog” variety rarely make it into water supplies, but several other noxious nitrates do, and often.

-Water Contamination is on the Rise
+Water contamination is on the rise

 The EPA explains that nitrates can be introduced into water supplies in a number of ways, including run-off after heavy rains, as a result of leakage from septic tanks, proximity to sewage, and sometimes through erosion of natural deposits.
 The World Health Organization reported in 2011 that “Nitrate concentrations have gradually increased in many European countries in the last few decades and have sometimes doubled over the past 20 years,” citing “the increasing use of artificial fertilizers, the disposal of wastes (particularly from animal farming) and changes in land use…” as the main factors responsible for the increase.